invesdwin/invesdwin-maven-plugin/README.md

 ```
 * To build private invesdwin projects you have to use this protected [<USER_HOME>/.m2/settings.xml](https://github.com/subes/invesdwin-continuous-integration/blob/master/settings.xml)
 	* For connecting to private invesdwin services (e.g. financial data) you have to download this protected [<USER_HOME>/.invesdwin/system.properties](https://github.com/subes/invesdwin-continuous-integration/blob/master/system.properties)
-	* There is also a protected [ansible project](https://github.com/subes/invesdwin-continuous-integration/tree/master/invesdwin-setup/src/ansible) that automates some of these steps
 	* Otherwise consider setting network timeouts (at least 30000 ms) in your custom `settings.xml` to prevent hanging downloads: https://stackoverflow.com/a/27015320/67492

 ## Eclipse Tips
-* Download Eclipse JEE package and install similar to: [installEclipse.sh](https://github.com/subes/invesdwin-maven-plugin/blob/master/installEclipse.sh)
+* Download [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/) as a zip package (not the Oomph installer, as that can cause issues with plugins) and install it similar to: [installEclipse.sh](https://github.com/subes/invesdwin-maven-plugin/blob/master/installEclipse.sh)
 	* on Ubuntu you can create a shortcut via [Menulibre](https://github.com/bluesabre/menulibre): `apt install menulibre`
 	* using the created `/usr/local/bin/eclipse` launcher script and `<ECLIPSE_HOME>/eclipse48.png`
 * Install Plugins